gsaaad/gsaaad/README.md

 - 🔭 Earned my Full Stack Development Certificate from University Of Toronto Bootcamp

-- 🌱 I’m currently learning **React, Python, Back-end**
+- 🌱 I’m currently learning **React, Python, NodeJs, JAVA**

-- 🤝 I’m looking for new challenges within Back-end
+- 🤝 I’m looking for new challenges within Back-end, currently learning JAVA

 - 👨‍💻 All of my projects are available within this repo, check out my exclusive projects here: [https://gsaaad.github.io/react-resume)

 - 📝 I regularly write in a Journal

-- 💬 Ask me How I can provide Value
+- 💬 Ask me How I can bring new ways of analyzing data or building an application component

-- 📫 How to reach me **saad.george@live.com**

 - ⚡ Fun fact **Main background knowledge in Psychology&Neuroscience**